How to do 3-Phase Electrical load Calculation?

 Here, P stands for Power, while V for Voltage, I for Current and P.F is used for Power Factor.

-Using above mentioned formula anyone can do three phase load electrical load calculation.
+Using above mentioned formula you can do three phase electrical load calculation.
 But before this 3 phase load calculation, we need to know the consumption of the each load which will be fed.

 |2||Three Phase Motor||10HP||1||7.46KW|